Juris-M/jurism-docs/tutorial.rst

     </div>

-You can manage all your references in Jurism by creating folders and adding tags.
+We can manage all our references in Jurism by creating folders and adding tags.
 The same item can be put into multiple folders.
-You can also attach links to PDF files.
+We can also attach links to PDF files.
 For further information see the "Using Zotero" section of the `Zotero documentation <https://www.zotero.org/support/>`_ .

 As you have probably already realized, the first and most important principle for storing information in Jurism is that item metadata should always be recorded in the original language in the first instance.
 Translations and transliterations can be entered later as they are needed; but the purpose of a citation is to lead the reader or the researcher back to the original source.
 If the title of a document in Russian, Khmer, Laotian or Japanese is entered as an English translation, data is lost---the reader is forced to guess at the original title if they want to find the original document.
 Therefore, all item metadata (except for dates) should be recorded in the original language.
 The variants can be added separately at a later time.